-Dr. Gursharan Virdee received her doctoral degree in 2016 from City University in London, UK.
-She has worked in a variety of settings ranging from tertiary inpatient services through to community mental health teams and not for profit organizations in both the United Kingdom and Canada.
+Dr. Gursharan Virdee is a clinician, researcher and mental health equity advocate.
+She received her Doctorate in Psychology from the University of London (UK) and went on to pursue a career in Clinical and Counselling Psychology in Ontario, Canada.
+Dr. Virdee works with adults and adolescents experiencing mood and anxiety disorders, psychosis, addictions, self-harm and trauma.
+She has worked in a variety of settings ranging from tertiary inpatient services through to community mental health teams and not for profit organizations.